top of page

 • Poor sleep habits.
 Poor sleep habits include an irregular bedtime schedule, naps, stimulating activities before bed, an uncomfortable sleep environment, and using your bed for work, eating or watching TV.
 Computers, TVs, video games, smartphones or other screens just before bed can interfere with your sleep cycle.

-Chronic insomnia may also be associated with medical conditions or the use of certain drugs.
-Treating the medical condition may help improve sleep, but the insomnia may persist after the medical condition improves.
+Chronic insomnia may also be associated with medical conditions or certain drugs.
+Treating the medical condition may help improve sleep, but insomnia may persist after the medical condition improves.

 Additional common causes of insomnia include: